ubirch/ubirch-client-go/README.md

 ### Key Reactivation

-A deactivated key can be reactivated.
+A deactivated key can be reactivated with the following request.

     curl ${host}/device/updateActive -X PUT \
     -H "X-Auth-Token: ${registerAuth}" \